Yunkun-Zhang/OptExplain-Silas/README.md

     ```shell
     python OptExplain.py -m model_path -t test_file -p prediction_file
     ```
-   NOTE: Silas model path must also contain file `settings.json` used to learn the model.
+   NOTE: Label of test data is the last column by default.
+If not, `settings.json` used to learn the model should be put under model path to specify the label column.

     Other options include